HaileyForar/SimpleBattleshipGame/README.md

-This (Simple Battleship game which is basically a starting point to hopefully end with a decent game!
+This simple Battleship game which is basically a starting point to hopefully end with a decent game!

 Ideally would like to end up with a board and various different